 Are you ready for a trip to Varadero, Cuba?
 Is this your first time to Cuba?
 If so, you must be wondering what you should DO and NOT DO when in Cuba since Cuba is a Communist country.
 Find out about Varadero, Cuba: Tips on What to DO and NOT DO!

 Tips on What to DO and NOT DO in Varadero, Cuba:

 1. Do I need a VISA?

 - First question that I have for my visit to Cuba is: “Do I need a VISA?‘ I am sure everyone has the same question.
-The Answer is: No, Canadian Citizens traveling on a Canadian Passport NO LONGER need a Visa to enter Cuba for tourism purposes for a period not exceeding 30 days.
-Check out Visa Services Canada for more details.
+The Answer is: Yes, Canadian Citizens traveling on a Canadian Passport need a Visa (called Tourist Card) to enter Cuba for tourism purposes for a period not exceeding 30 days.
+Check out Government of Canada for more details.

 2. What Currency is used in Cuba?

 - Cuba has Two Currencies: Cuban Currency for Tourists/Foreigners called “The Cuban Convertible Currency” / CUC.
 The Exchange Rate is approximately $1USD = 1 CUC.